Orange County Prostitution Lawyers

 California's Legal Definition of Prostitution - Penal Code 647(b)

 In California, the criminal charge of prostitution is legally defined as offering or agreeing to any lewd or sexual act for money or other considerations.
-These other considerations are usually good or services exchanged instead of money.
+These other considerations are usually goods or services exchanged instead of money.
+The charges can be filed against anyone who is involved in the exchange of goods, including prostitutes, “Johns,” and pimps, even if a sexual act did not take place.

 How is a Prostitution Charge Proven in OC?